-Use of proceeds- Eligible assets and asset benefits
+Use of proceeds

-The use-of-proceeds requirements are defined to ensure that the funds raised are used to finance eligible assets and are traceable within the issuing organization, and include the management of proceeds.
+The use of proceeds requirements are defined to ensure that the funds raised are used to finance eligible assets and are traceable within the issuing organization, and include the management of proceeds.
 The purpose of the bond's associated eligible assets has been precisely defined, with regard to Société Générale's commitments, and assessed regarding described ex-ante estimated climate benefits of the eligible Positive Impact Finance assets.
+The contribution of the eligible project to Sustainable Development is evaluated regarding the UN Sustainable Development Goals.